 You can automatically assign all parents/guardians to a Role you specify when the acceptance box is checked.

 Assignment during registration to an exempt Volunteer Opt-Out Role will allow users to bypass the volunteer page and pay a fee (see below).

-Check Include additional fee to allow collection of an additional fee required for registration, such as a non-resident, non-member, volunteer opt-out fees or other types of one-time per swimmer or per registration fees.
+Check Include additional fee to allow the collection of an additional fee required for registration, such as a non-resident, non-member, volunteer opt-out fee or other types of one-time per swimmer or per registration fees.

 Set the parameters of your fee and a description your users will see on the payment confirmation page.
 The example below shows how to charge a non-member facility fee per swimmer, except for those older swimmers who already pay a reduced registration fee (see Age-Range Fee Override above).

 Fees can be charged immediately (as in the example above), or pre-approved for capture or release in the future (conditional fee).

 » Tip: You could use an acknowledgement form to request parents sponsor a family or add to the scholarship fund.
 You would need to come up with some amount $100 etc and you would not check the Require Acceptance checkbox, since this should be optional.
 Make it very clear this is optional and not to check the box if they do not want to participate.

 ➧ Conditional Fees (optional)

 Conditional fees provide a way to collect pre-approved fees at a later date if some condition is not met.